-MINNEAPOLIS -- There have now been 60 seasons of Twins baseball in Minnesota, with two World Series championships and 12 division titles claimed by teams at Metropolitan Stadium, the Metrodome and, now, Target Field.
+MINNEAPOLIS -- The Twins have claimed two World Series championships and 12 division titles at Metropolitan Stadium, the Metrodome and, now, Target Field.
 Needless to say, those indelible moments wouldn't have been possible without franchise heroes and fan favorites treating Twins Territories to individual seasons for the ages.

 Included among those individual seasons are five MVP Awards, five Rookie of the Year Awards and 14 batting titles.
 There's only room for five exemplary seasons by position players on this list, and not all of them led to those aforementioned awards, meaning they're but the tip of the iceberg when it comes to the fabric of Twins history.

 Key stat: .388 batting average (highest in Twins history)